elmeunick9/db-cli/README.md

 db test [version]
 ```

 This command is used to run SQL tests in the DB.
-This is specially useful for making unit tests of functions (stored procedures).
+This is specially useful for making unit tests of functions and stored procedures.

 Initializes a new testing database `testdb_<your_db_name>` at the provided version (next by default), executes all ``**.*.test.sql` files and runs the tests.

-These files must define a function that takes no parameters and returns a string in the format `[<shortid>] actual=<value> expected<value>`.
+These files must define a function that takes no parameters and returns a string in the format `[<shortid>] actual=<value> expected=<value>`.

+> [!NOTE]
-> The _shortid_ is used as anchor and therefore it must be a hardcoded/static and unique string.
+> The _shortid_ is used as anchor and therefore it must be a hardcoded unique string.
 We recommend creating a custom command in your IDE.

-Once all tests are loaded, the test runner will run them like normal stored procedures and return an error if the returned string is not empty.
+Once all tests are loaded, the test runner will run them like normal functions and return an error if the returned string is not empty or `'OK'`.

 ## Code generation